Sweden at the 1988 Summer Olympics

 Sweden competed at the 1988 Summer Olympics in Seoul, South Korea.
 185 competitors, 148 men and 37 women, took part in 113 events in 23 sports.
+For the first time since the 1900 Summer Olympics, Sweden failed to win a gold medal.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.

 Archery

 The Swedish team continued their archery medal drought, though they took three top eight places in the women's individual, women's team, and men's team categories.